-In order to allow Senate to oversee how the Senate Standing Committees conduct their business under this delegated authority, the Committees report annually to Senate at the final meeting of the academic year, and provide regular verbal updates at Ordinary Senate meetings.
-Most Senate Committee papers are 'open' and published on the relevant Academic Services Committees website.
+In order to allow Senate to oversee how the Senate Standing Committees conduct their business under this delegated authority, the Committees report annually to Senate at the first meeting of the academic year (following the conclusion of the academic cycle on 31 July), and provide regular verbal updates at Ordinary Senate meetings.
+Most Senate Committee papers are 'open' and published on the relevant Committees website.
 Senate members can request access to the small number of 'closed' papers via email to Senate Support.
 A summary of Committee business is also available via the Senate Committees' Newsletter.